-How to Optimize for Mobile Commerce and Boost Sales
+How to Optimize for Mobile ECommerce and Boost Sales

 That little device you hold in your hand isn’t just for texting or social media.
-It’s quickly becoming the primary way to access the internet.
+It’s now the primary way to access the internet.

 That makes the cellphone a critical tool for brands to interact with their customers.

 As an eCommerce store owner, you know that having a strong online presence is vital.

 However, many of these steps are oriented around optimization for desktop.
 Optimizing for mobile is a whole different beast.
 To rise above your competitors, you need to dominate mobile.